 The National Epilepsy Support Service operates Monday to Saturday between 9.00am and 7.00pm.
 The NESS is staffed by workers with expertise in how epilepsy affects health, well-being and daily living issues incorporating person-centred, self-management strategies.

 We do our best to be responsive to all referrals, although waiting periods may apply in busy periods.
 Please indicate the urgency on referrals, as referrals can be triaged depending on need.

 The Epilepsy Foundation is able to arrange interpreting services for people from non-English speaking backgrounds.

-Epilepsy Support Workers are available to assist people living with epilepsy and their families and support networks.
-Epilepsy Support Workers can provide:
+Seizure and Epilepsy Support Advisors are available to assist people living with epilepsy, their families and their support networks.
+Comprehensive support can include:-

 - development of tailored Epilepsy Management Plans and Emergency Medication Management Plans